Perfume Dictionary from A to Z

 Z – Zesty

-Zesty perfumes are the once that emit unbelievable freshness and boldness reminiscent to that of a grated citrus peel.
+Zesty perfumes are the ones that emit unbelievable freshness and boldness reminiscent to that of a grated citrus peel.

 These were some of the most popular and important perfume terms.
 Did we miss something interesting?
 Let us know and we will make sure to include it.